 - Canva - For book covers and layouts

-- Grammarly - Checks spelling/grammar
+- Grammarly - Checks spelling and grammar

 - Scribus - Free book formatting software